peppermintpatty5/pocket-youtube/README.md

 ## Configuring Apache

-Configuring the Apache webserver can be a headache.
+Configuring the Apache web server can be a headache.
 The shell script [`install.sh`](install.sh) is meant for Debian-based systems.
 On other systems, Apache is called `httpd` and the configuration files are in different locations.

 Chances are you cloned this repository into your home directory.
 If you use `install.sh`, you will need to give global read permission to your home directory.
 Some will rightfully see this as a security concern.
 I suggest you avoid using `install.sh` and do your own research.